-The Affordable Care Act, also referred to as the ACA or health care reform, was designed to make quality, affordable health care available to all Americans.
+The ACA, also referred to as health care reform, was designed to make quality, affordable health care available to all Americans.
 The OP&F Board of Trustees unanimously approved the implementation and framework for a new health care model.
 As a result, your group coverage will end and you will have the opportunity to select and enroll in an Individual & Family plan through the individual Marketplace.